 To access Workflow for a specific Matter, click on the Workflow icon in the Matter record.
 If the Matter does not have a currently defined Workflow, the Workflow Designer should automatically appear.
-If there is already a defined workflow you may have to click the “Edit Workflow” button to open the designer.
+If there is already a defined workflow you may have to click the gear icon button to open the designer.
 The Workflow Designer is ONLY available to Administrative users.

 The Workflow Designer will allow you to add Tasks for your users to complete, as well as Steps for each task.

-First, click the Steps selection field at the top of the screen.
-You can add a Step as well by clicking the “Add Step” button.
+First, click the Steps selection field at the left of the screen.
 Select your steps in sequential order.
 You can also add a new Step by typing the name of the step, and pressing the Enter key to add it to the list of available Steps.

 The current Steps for the added Workflow will be shown in the chart.
-To add Tasks to the workflow to be performed, click the “Task: Add” button in the Designer.
+To add Tasks to the workflow to be performed, click the “Add Task” button in the Designer.